square/connect-api-examples/connect-examples/v2/php_payment/README.md

 You can then visit `localhost:8000` in your browser to see the card form.

-If you're using your sandbox credentials, you can test a valid credit card transaction by providing the following card information in the form:
+If you're using your sandbox credentials, you can test a valid credit card payment by providing the following card information in the form:

 * Card Number `4532 7597 3454 5858`
 * Card CVV `111`